 Yes, in general, hiatus hernia surgery and keyhole surgery are covered by private hospital health insurance policies.
 However, we suggest checking with your health insurer prior to any hospital admission or procedure.

 What is the recovery after hiatus hernia surgery?

 - Yes, but you will need to alter your diet for the first few weeks after surgery.
 While the swelling from the surgery at the top of the stomach settles down you will need to eat a soft diet.
 This means no large chunks of meat, veg or bread.
 It is also best to avoid carbonated or fizzy drinks.
 After 2-3 weeks normal diet may be resumed

 - Most people will stay one or two nights in hospital following this type of surgery.
 You may need to stay in hospital for a longer period if your surgery is complex or you experience a complication.

 - Most people will not feel like exercising for the first week after surgery.
 After this we would recommend lots of walking or light aerobic work from around week 2.
 At four weeks, swimming, jogging and visits to the gym are permitted if heavy weight lifting or straining is avoided.

 - Return to work depends on your job, the tasks you are required to perform, your general health and your employer.
 Most people who are not required to lift heavy objects can return to work 2 weeks following surgery.
 People who have jobs which involve heavy lifting may need to have 6 weeks off work.

 Will I need a fundoplication with my hiatus hernia surgery?

-Fundoplication (folding of the stomach) is often performed with hiatus hernia surgery, especially if people have significant GORD prior to surgery.
-For more information follow this link www.keyholesurgeon.com.au/laparoscopic-anti-reflux-surgery.html
+Fundoplication (folding of the stomach) is often performed with hiatus hernia surgery, especially if people have significant Reflux prior to surgery.
+However, if difficulty swallowing is the issue then no fundoplication is performed.
+For more information follow this link https://www.keyholesurgeon.com.au/laparoscopic-anti-reflux-surgery.html